ashish1610dhiman/ashish1610dhiman/README.md

 👋 Hi, I’m @ashish1610dhiman

-I'm a Data Scientist striving for the ethical application of Data Science techniques derived from Machine Learning and Optimisation towards converting raw numbers into actionable insights.
-Proficient in Python, SQL, Pyspark, R, Hive, Hadoop, and Excel along with AWS EMR and visualisation tools like Tableau.
+I am a Data Scientist striving for the ethical application of Data Science techniques derived from Machine Learning and Optimisation towards converting raw numbers into actionable insights.
+Proficient in Python, SQL, Pyspark, R, Hive, Hadoop, and AWS EMR, along with visualisation tools like Tableau.

-Currently pursuing MS Computational Data Science at Georgia Tech.
-Three years of relevant Data Science work experience at Credit and Fraud Risk, American Express.
-Graduated with a Bachelor of Technology from IIT Kharagpur, (Major= Aerospace Eng., Micro= Optimisation) in 2019.
+Presently I am pursuing MS in Computational Data Science at Georgia Tech.
+Before joining Georgia Tech, I worked as a Data Scientist at American Express (Credit and Fraud Risk).
+I graduated with a Bachelor of Technology from IIT Kharagpur in 2019, majoring in Aerospace Engineering with a micro specialisation in Optimisation Theory.

-Awarded Senior VP Award at American Express.
+* Awarded Senior VP Award at American Express.
-Awarded Gymkhana award at IIT Kharagpur.
+* Awarded Gymkhana award at IIT Kharagpur.
-Class Rank 2 in Aerospace (2019), IIT Kharagpur.
+* Class Rank 2 in Aerospace (2019), IIT Kharagpur.

 PS: Also really fascinated with remote islands like St. Helena and Madeira :)